 All three members of Montana’s congressional delegation voiced their support for the rebuild, at one point standing shoulder to shoulder to shoulder on the nightly news to make their case.
 It also helped that then U.S. Secretary of the Interior Ryan Zinke was a Whitefish native, which brought a local connection to the national stage.

-Providing a bit of extra media attention, Sen. Jon Tester announced his intention to bring the Capitol Christmas Tree, an Engelmann Spruce harvested form the Kootenai National Forest to adorn the steps of the Capitol in D.C., back to Montana for use in the rebuild.
+Providing a bit of extra media attention, Sen. Jon Tester announced his intention to bring the Capitol Christmas Tree, an Engelmann Spruce harvested from the Kootenai National Forest to adorn the steps of the Capitol in D.C., back to Montana for use in the rebuild.

 The Interior Department secured $12 million to fund the reconstruction efforts, and the contract to rebuild was awarded to Dick Anderson Construction of Great Falls.